ben-powley/Snazzy-Nav/readme.md

 ---

 The SASS source is included for changing colors of the navbar.
-The default colors are black for the background and white for the text-color.
+The default colors are #2196F3 for the background and white for the text-color.

 ## Installation